Basudev: Production

 Basudev was produced under the banner of Manakamana Films.
 According to director Shah, Basudev was the first film to be made from a domestically produced script.
 The film scripts were, until then, written by Bollywood writers.
 Neer Shah, having a strong belief that the way to uplift Nepali cinema was to build stories and scripts from Nepali writers themselves, decided to make such a film himself.
-He chose an already popular Nepali book Kattel Sarko Chotpatak to adapt from.
+He chose an already popular Nepali book "Kattel Sarko Chotpatak" written by Dr. Dhruva Chandra Gautam to adapt from.
 The script for the film was written by the book's author Dhruba Chandra Gautam himself, in collaboration with Neer Shah, while the comedic bits were contributed to by Hari Bansha Acharya.
 The film was produced with investment from industrialist Binod Chaudhary, credited as the producer of the film, who, according to Shah, agreed to invest after the latter had given him a copy of the book to read.

 The film began its principal photography in 1982.
 According to director Shah, the Information Department had delivered damaged raw stocks which compromised the quality of filming.
 As the first Nepali film to be shot in 16 mm, which needed to be converted to 35 mm, the damaged raw stock severely hampered the video.
 The popular song Yatri adapted from the eponymous poem by Laxmi Prasad Devkota was recorded in Mumbai, sung by Rabin Sharma.

 The production budget of the film was Rs 1.4 Million.
 Rs 350 thousand was invested by Neer Shah, another 350 thousand was borrowed from Shah's friends and the remaining 700 thousand was invested by Binod Chaudhary.